CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/telnet/execute-telnet-command/execute-telnet-command-block.md

 For information on how to explicitly close a session, please see [Closing Sessions][].

+### Closing Sessions

+Sessions can be explicitly closed by setting [Close Session][Close Session Property] to `true`.
+This causes the session to be closed after the [Command][Command Property] has been executed.

+For information on how to open a session, please see [Opening Sessions][].

 ### Inactivity Timeout

 The default inactivity timeout is 60 seconds.